Cancer Research UK logo.

 • a fast heartbeat

-• changes to how your kidneys work, including your kidneys not working as well as before.
+• changes to how your kidneys work, including your kidneys may stop working – symptoms might include not passing enough pee, breathlessness, feeling tired and weak, confused, feeling sick, and you might have swelling on your legs, ankles and feet.
 You have regular blood tests to check this

 Rare side effects